Myopia: North America

 Myopia is common in the United States, with research suggesting this condition has increased dramatically in recent decades.
 In 1971–1972, the National Health and Nutrition Examination Survey provided the earliest nationally representative estimates for myopia prevalence in the U.S., and found the prevalence in persons aged 12–54 was 25%.
 Using the same method, in 1999–2004, myopia prevalence was estimated to have climbed to 42%.

 A study of 2,523 children in grades 1 to 8 (age, 5–17 years) found nearly one in 10 (9%) have at least −0.75 diopters of myopia.
 In this study, 13% had at least +1.25 D hyperopia (farsightedness), and 28% had at least 1.00-D difference between the two principal meridians (cycloplegic autorefraction) of astigmatism.
 For myopia, Asians had the highest prevalence (19%), followed by Hispanics (13%).
 Caucasian children had the lowest prevalence of myopia (4%), which was not significantly different from African Americans (7%).

-A recent review found 25% of Americans aged 40 or over have at least −1.00 diopters of myopia and 5% have at least −5.00 diopters.
+A recent review found 25% of Americans aged 40 or older have at least −1.00 diopters of myopia and 5% have at least −5.00 diopters.

 Australia

 In Australia, the overall prevalence of myopia (worse than −0.50 diopters) has been estimated to be 17%.
 In one recent study, less than one in 10 (8%) Australian children between the ages of four and 12 were found to have myopia greater than −0.50 diopters.
-A recent review found 16% of Australians aged 40 or over have at least −1.00 diopters of myopia and 3% have at least −5.00 diopters.
+A recent review found 16% of Australians aged 40 or older have at least −1.00 diopters of myopia and 3% have at least −5.00 diopters.